lulav/LRS_Documentation/docs_tutorials/robotic_arm/robotic_arm.md

   simulation_inverse_kinematic_pkg
 ```

-Select the ```simulation_my_doosan_gazebo_controller``` launch file by pressing `Enter` button.
+Select the ```simulation_my_doosan_gazebo_controller``` launch file and press `Enter` button.
 Now the simulation is running in the CITROS server, and the results will be automatically uploaded to the CITROS database.

 ```bash
 created new batch_id: <batch_id / batch name>.
 Running on Citros cluster.
 See https://citros.io/batch/<batch_id / batch name>.